-8. Did the state's Synar survey use a list frame?

-If Yes, answer the following questions about its coverage.

-- a.
-The calendar year of the latest Sampling frame coverage study: 2015 - b.
+8. Did the state's Synar survey use a list frame? ⊠ Yes □ No If Yes, answer the following questions about its coverage. a.
+The calendar year of the latest Sampling frame coverage study: 2015 b.
 Percent coverage from the latest Sampling frame coverage study: 91.5 c.
-Was a new study conducted in this reporting period?

-Yes No

-If Yes, please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report.

-d.
-The calendar year of the next coverage study planned: 2020

-9. Has the Synar survey inspection protocol changed from the previous year?

-The state is required to have an approved up-to-date description of the Synar inspection protocol on file with CSAP.
+Was a new study conducted in this reporting period? □Yes ⊠ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
+The calendar year of the next coverage study planned: 2021 9.
+Has the Synar survey inspection protocol changed from the previous year? ∑ Yes The state is required to have an approved up-to-date description of the Synar inspection protocol on file with CSAP.
 Please submit a copy of your Synar Survey Inspection Protocol (Appendix C).
-If the inspection protocol changed from the previous year, these changes must be reflected in the protocol submitted.

-- a.
-If Yes, describe how and when this change was communicated to SAMHSA MHAASA requested authorization to modify the inspection protocol for the Synar Study on December 18, 2018.
-John O'Donnell approved the change on December 18, 2018 - b.
-Provide the inspection period: From July 25, 2018 to August 10, 2018 MM/DD/YY MM/DD/YY - c.
-Provide the number of youth inspectors used in the current inspection year:

-NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference.
+If the inspection protocol changed from the previous year, these changes must be reflected in the protocol submitted. a.
+If Yes, describe how and when this change was communicated to SAMHSA The Synar Survey Inspection Protocol (Appendix C) was sent to SAMHSA on July 22, 2020.
+The new protocol established that as part of the Governors Executive Order 2020-033, all the population are required to use a face mask in order to enter any outlet.
+All the youth inspectors are required to use face masks all the time. b.
+Provide the inspection period: From $\frac{11/16/2020}{MM/DD/YY}$ to $\frac{12/16/2020}{MM/DD/YY}$ c.
+Provide the number of youth inspectors used in the current inspection year: 11 NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference.